kiransharma755/cloudpractioner_certification/README.md

 - **Recertification** exams are **75 USD**.

+## Serviced covered in the certificaiton exam:

-services covered in this certificaiton are
+The following services covered in CP exam

 Compute
 Network